LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/scrabble-scorer.rst

 update our *super* important Scrabble Scorer program.
 Did you think you were going to work on Mars rover code already?

-The current Scrabble Scorer program takes in a word and returns its point value.
-The program needs to be rewritten for two reasons:

-#.
-The data structure used to store the letter point values is inefficient.
-#.
-The program should have three scoring algorithms and allow the user to pick
-   which one to use.

-These new features will make the program more efficient and user friendly.
+..
+TODO: little blurb about what scrabble is and how scoring works

+We want you to write a scrabble scoring program that asks a user for a word and outputs a score.
+Your final version will have three scoring algorithms and allow the user to pick which one to use.
+We've provided some starter code that includes the official Scrabble scoring point system and we'd like you to make some modifications to improve it.

+Let's roll.

+..
+TODO: mod this replit instruction.
+3 types of students. independent learning track, instructor led track, and independent readers

 If you are NOT enrolled in a repl.it classroom for this course, fork the starter code at this `repl.it <https://repl.it/@launchcode/scrabble-scorer>`__.